sfreytag/bootstrap-cookie-consent/README.md

 the meantime I thought I'd release it here in case anyone uses it, which would motivate me to make it better.

-Demo of this widget in action: http://www.cycletraining.co.uk
+A demo of this widget in action can be found here: http://www.cycletraining.co.uk

+To use it, simply add the JS to your website and edit the properties within the file.
+You can tweak the HTML to alter the widget position.